Oracle PL/SQL to Java Converter by Ispirer, Free Trial

 Conversion Samples of Oracle PL/SQL to Java

 Ispirer Toolkit analyzes all object dependencies during the conversion process and provides not only line-by-line conversion, but resolves type conversions as well.
-In addition, the software understands and transforms the necessary inheritance dependencies.
+The software understands and transforms the necessary inheritance dependencies.
 It parses the entire source code, builds an internal tree with all the information about the objects, and uses it in the migration process.
-For more information review the code samples below.

 1.